 Have you been past a shop that gave you a certain vibe?
 Felt like it was going out of its way to deter you from going in?
 Did it seem dingy or uninviting?
 These are perfect examples of stores where the owners either have not taken pride in their store’s appearance or simply haven’t had the cash to make it look pretty.
-Here’s how to avoid a similar fate.

 1. First Impressions

 They say you only get one shot at a first impression, and that’s true enough.
 The look of your store from the doorway should invite a customer to come in.
 Making sure everything is brightly lit, safe and warm, neat and tidy within is a big help.
-One way to ensure this is to hire professional shop fitters – and there’s plenty around, take Sydney shop fitters TU Projects for example – to come in and make the place look presentable.
+One way to ensure this is to hire professional shop fitters – and there are plenty around, take Sydney shop fitters TU Projects for example – to come in and make the place look presentable.

 A clean, bright, well-designed shop makes customers feel like they can trust you.
-Keeping everything well lit makes it seem like you have nothing to hide, keeping everything clean makes it clear you take pride in your appearance and good design means that customers will be able to find their way around more easily, making for a more pleasant shopping experience.
+Keeping everything well-lit makes it seem like you have nothing to hide, keeping everything clean makes it clear you take pride in your appearance and good design means that customers will be able to find their way around more easily, making for a more pleasant shopping experience.